 There are multiple reasons to consider hybrid cloud computing:

 — Security and data privacy concerns drive your organization to maintain an on-premises cloud service and store less sensitive information in a public cloud with the flexibility to scale up/down as needed.

-- To avoid vendor lock-in, your organization chooses multiple cloud vendors instead of one.
+— Your organization chooses multiple cloud vendors instead of one to avoid vendor lock-in.

-- As a result of the use of Software as a Service (SaaS), you end up using multiple clouds.
+— As a result of using Software as a Service (SaaS), you end up using multiple clouds.

 — You need or want access to a technology service that is only available on a specific cloud.

 Hybrid cloud computing introduces the need to integrate data between clouds, with dominantly two schools of thought on how to achieve this:

 — Data virtualization to combine the data upon request.

 — Data replication to make a copy of the data.

 In this blog post, I share the pros and cons of the two types of data integration methods and provide the technical considerations for the architecture.